mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 > in Swarm-mode  even if we've got standalone containers running on a node in Swarm-mode, it won't work,**Secrets** are just meant for services in multi-host or nodes.

-Once the **Secret** is delivered to the node, it gets mounted inside the service task in its unencrypted form, when the service is terminated or the **Secret**'s revoked, the worker node is instructed by the control plane to flush it from its memory:
+Once the **Secret** is delivered to the node, it gets mounted inside the service task in its unencrypted form, when the service is terminated or the **Secret**'s revoked, the worker node is instructed by the universal control plane (UCP) to flush it from its memory:
 - **Linux**:  it's a file in `/run/secrets` on temp File System (FS) volume, it's an in-memory file system, meaning at no point is the **Secret** *ever persisted to disk on the node* (only ever in memory).
 - **Windows** : **Secret** get persisted to disk on the node (`C:\ProgramData\Docker\Secrets\`) because Windows doesn't do In-memory file system, so we might want to mount the Docker root directory using **BitLocker** for instance.

-> Universal Control Plane is the Docker web UI which part of Docker Enterprise Edition (i.e. it's a "stick your hand in your wallet" edition).